crescat-io/saloon-sdk-generator/README.md

 }
 ```

+---

+## How It Works

+The Saloon SDK Generator automates the creation of PHP SDKs by following these steps:

+### 1. Parsing API Specifications

+The parser reads and understands different API specification formats, including Postman Collection JSON (v2.1), OpenAPI
+specifications, and custom formats.
+When executed, it:

+- Takes an input file.
+- Converts the contents into an internal format called `ApiSpecification`.
+- This format provides a comprehensive view of the API, which the SDK generator uses.

+### 2. Auto-generating SDK Components

+This component automatically generates essential SDK components based on parsed specifications:

+- Request classes
+- Resource classes
+- Data Transfer Objects (DTOs)
+- Connectors
+- Foundational resource class

+### 3. Configurable Generators

+The Saloon SDK Generator is modular, allowing you to replace default generators with custom ones to tailor the SDK
+generation to your needs.
+The following generators can be customized:

+- `BaseResourceGenerator`
+- `ConnectorGenerator`
+- `DtoGenerator`
+- `RequestGenerator`
+- `ResourceGenerator`

+## Core Data Structures

+These foundational structures form the basis of the generated SDK output:

+### 1. ApiSpecification

+- Represents the entire API specification.
+- Contains metadata like name, description, base URL, and endpoints catalog.

+### 2. Config

+- Central repository for SDK generator configurations.
+- Defines namespaces, component suffixes, and other parameters.
+- Customizable for specific requirements.

+### 3. Endpoint

+- Describes individual API endpoints.
+- Includes method types, path segments, and related parameters.

+### 4. GeneratedCode

+- Captures the complete generated SDK code.
+- Encompasses PHP files for request classes, resource classes, DTOs, connectors, and foundational resource class.

+### 5. Parameter

+- Describes parameters associated with API endpoints.
+- Includes attributes like type, name, and nullability.

 ## Building a Custom Parser

 If you're working with an API specification format that isn't natively supported by the Saloon SDK Generator, you can